Chart Color Schemes

 Dromana ranks among the oldest 10% of areas nationwide

 Dromana's median age is 50 years, significantly higher than Greater Melbourne's 37 and the national average of 38.
 Compared to Greater Melbourne, Dromana has a higher proportion of residents aged 65-74 (16.6%) but fewer residents aged 25-34 (8.3%).
-This 65-74 concentration is notably higher than the national figure of 9.4%.
-Between the 2021 Census and the present, the proportion of Dromana's population aged 75 to 84 has increased from 9.6% to 11.3%, while the proportion of residents aged 45 to 54 has decreased from 13.8% to 12.8%.
+This 65-74 concentration is notably above the national figure of 9.4%.
+Between the 2021 Census and now, the 75 to 84 age group has increased from 9.6% to 11.3% of Dromana's population.
+Conversely, the 45 to 54 age group has decreased from 13.8% to 12.8%.
 By 2041, Dromana is projected to experience significant shifts in its age composition.
-The 75 to 84 age group is expected to grow by 63%, adding 488 people and reaching a total of 1,267 from the current figure of 778.
-This growth is part of an overall demographic aging trend, with residents aged 65 and older accounting for 65% of the projected population increase.
-Conversely, the 0 to 4 age group is expected to decrease by 7 residents.
+Leading this demographic change, the 75 to 84 age group is expected to grow by 51%, reaching 1,265 from 836 residents.
+This growth will be driven primarily by an aging population, with residents aged 65 and older accounting for 73% of the anticipated growth.
+Conversely, both the 5 to 14 and 25 to 34 age groups are expected to decrease in number.